What To Expect in Your First Year of Permaculture

 These 20 perennials are easy to grow and will provide you with food for many years after you plant them: Asparagus (Asparagus officinalis) Asparagus is a perennial vegetable adapted to USDA zones 3-10.
 It grows slowly and matures in 3-5 years.
 Harvesting is done in the spring.
 Rhubarb (Rheum rhabarbarum) … Read more

-Perennial Foods: How to Grow and Maintain Them!
+Perennial Foods: How To Grow and Keep Them Thriving!

 Improved Green Globe Artichoke (Cynara scolymus)